One Pot French Onion Pasta (Updated Recipe)

 See the recipe card below for the complete list of ingredients with exact quantities.

-- Slice the onions with the grain.
-Caramelize the onions.
+- Slice the onions with the grain and cook until deeply caramelized and jammy.

-- Add the uncooked pasta and broth.
-Add more broth or water as needed throughout the cooking process.
+- Add the pasta and broth.
+Add additional broth or water as needed while the pasta cooks.

-- Divide among bowls, top with cheese and fresh parsley, and serve!
+- Divide among bowls and top with Parmesan cheese and fresh parsley.

 Equipment